wavefrontHQ/docs/pages/doc/logging_overview.md

 </ul>
 {{site.data.alerts.end}}

-## What's a Tanzu Observability Log?
+## What's a Log?

 Logs are structured or unstructured text records of events that took place at a given time.
-Tanzu Observability ingests logs in JSON or JSON Lines format.
+Our service ingests logs in JSON or JSON Lines format.

 ### Log Attributes